-The Council is considering a revision of the current Beach Hut specification and make appropriate changes.
-This will consider issues such as new brighter colour schemes and visual and design guidance for beach hut users, including environmental considerations;
+The Council will work with partners to update the current beach hut design specification and make appropriate changes.
+This will consider issues such as new brighter colour schemes and visual and design guidance for beach hut users, including environmental considerations.